-There was widespread consensus that some UK vets were still sending out the wrong message to farmers – largely that persistently infected animals (PIs) should be kept on farms to build up immunity – and that was something that had to change quickly, agreed delegates.
+There is widespread consensus that some UK vets are still sending out the wrong message to farmers – largely that persistently infected animals (PIs) should be kept on farms to build up immunity – and that is something that had to change quickly, agreed delegates.

 In light of a recent Boehringer Ingelheim survey that showed vets were the source of BVD information for most farmers, Mr Hodgkinson said: “We need to make sure vets give farmers the right message.”